-Everyone gets tired sometimes.
-But people with chronic obstructive pulmonary disease (COPD) are more likely to have persistent exhaustion, known as fatigue.
-“I’ve been extremely tired for weeks,” said a MyCOPDTeam member.
+Everyone gets tired sometimes, but people with chronic obstructive pulmonary disease (COPD) are more likely to have persistent exhaustion, known as fatigue.
+“I’ve been extremely tired for weeks,” a MyCOPDTeam member said.
 “I sleep for 10 hours, get up, eat breakfast, and within hours, I have to take a nap that lasts anywhere from one to four hours!”

 The need to rest during the day can interfere with every aspect of life.
-It makes it harder to maintain a job and keep up with household chores.
+It can make it harder to maintain a job and keep up with household chores.
 Fatigue can also leave you feeling isolated and misunderstood by your family and friends.

 “I often feel like taking a nap during the day.
-This is fine when I’m home, but I have a hard time getting through the day when I’m working,” shared a MyCOPDTeam member.
+This is fine when I’m home, but I have a hard time getting through the day when I’m working,” a MyCOPDTeam member shared.

 “This disease has taken its toll on my body because I just can’t do what I used to,” explained another.
 “The fatigue is terrible.
 What’s harder is how others don’t understand why you’re always so tired.”